 You definitely wouldn’t want to start the new season on a bad note or give the new students an ill impression about yourself.
 Given that you want to make a good impression and start strongly, you should make sure you put together all the necessary materials needed for work before the first day back to school.

-These materials may include your textbooks, lesson notes, visual charts, wall posters, measurement tools, etc. “A hunter doesn’t go into the forest without his gun”
+These materials may include your textbooks, lesson notes, visual charts, wall posters, measurement tools, etc. “A hunter doesn’t go into the forest without his gun.”

 Learning classroom etiquette will catapult each student towards the final goal of learning early on.
 Bonding and good relationships between students also helps.
 So, have a few break-the-ice games for that first day.

 Research tells us that students tend to follow rules they create themselves.
-So, have them cooperatively create a list of five classroom rules.
-Then run a competition for the best classroom rules poster created in groups.
+So, you could download my FREE editable gold classroom rules cards and laminate them.
+Then have students use the cards cooperatively to create a list of five classroom rules.

 While they’re busy making their rules sign, it’s a great time to tweak your rules and procedures quickly.
 Then circulate and chat with students.
 Display the posters for students to judge which one should win, which leads to more discussion on this topic.

 Rules and procedures are the ultimate keys to maintaining a well-managed classroom.
-However, it’s not enough to just tell students what they are; we need to teach the rules and procedures if we want students to succeed.
+However, it’s not enough to just tell students what they are; we need to teach the rules and procedures if we want students to succeed.Â

 So, roleplay the desired behaviour, then ask all students in pairs to roleplay it.
 Then ask a few brave students to act it in front of the class.